-The circle indicate the subject of this chapter
+The red circle indicates the subject we discuss in this section

-Well known swordsmiths in Yamashiro area are Umetada Myoju (梅忠明寿), Horikawa Kunihiro (堀川国広), Dewadaijyo Kunimichi (出羽大掾国路)
+Well known swordsmiths in Yamashiro area: Umetada Myoju (梅忠明寿) Horikawa Kunihiro (堀川国広) Dewadaijyo Kunimichi (出羽大掾国路)

 Iganokami Kinnmichi (伊賀守金道) Yamashiro Den Once my family sword

 2．Settu (摂津) Osaka (大阪)

 Settsu (Osaka) created more Wakizashi than Katana.
 They tend to make it slightly Sakizori (top half curves outward) and slightly stretched Boshi.
 Settsu sword also has Yakidashi the same way as the previous Yamashiro sword.
 Yet, unlike Yamashiro’ sword, in the area where Suguha changes into Notare (wavy pattern), the transition is not sudden but relatively smooth.
 This is called Osaka Yakidashi.

 Osaka Boshi ———Hamon continues up to the Yokote line, then Komaru with a turn.
 Ji-hada————-Very fine, almost no pattern, solid surface like especially, Shinogi-ji (between ridgeline and back).
 This is called Osaka-tetsu (iron).

 Well-known swordsmiths in Settsu area— Osaka Tsuda Sukehiro (大阪津田助広) Tsuda Sukenao (津田助直) Ikkanshi Tadatsuna (一竿子 忠綱)